HelpGiveThanks/HGTconfiguration/README.md

 1. Select 'Configure The Bug Genie' option.

      NOTE: If you get a magic quotes error message
-     1. Click on the tab for your cPanel file manager and go to  YOURTGBfolder/thebuggenie.
+     1. Click on the tab for your cPanel file manager and go to  .../thebuggenie.
      1. Click once on the php.ini.zip to select it.
      1. Click on the 'Extract' button in the cPanel's top menu bar.
      1. Click on the tab for your Bug Genie, and refresh the page.

      This may solve the problem.
-If not contact your hosting company's tech support people.
+If does not, contact your hosting company's tech support people.
 1. Select the 'Settings' tile (top row, middle tile on the 'Configure The Bug Genie' page).
 1. Type in your Bug Genie's custom name (the name of your website, family, organizaiton, etc.).
 1. Click the 'save' button (bottom right).